 We are now witnessing an overreaction, where everyone is calling into question anything.

 And as in any witch hunting, the bigger the prey the more glory (and power) for the hunter.

 That many articles that purport to “debunk pop-psychology myths” are going viral (mine included) is the proof that we are in the middle of a “psychology sh*t storm” fueled not by actual scientists, but by amateurs.

 The Dark & Basest Human Drives Are Fanning The Crisis

 Typical human biases and some of the darkest human drives are also stoking the flames higher.

-Scientists whose life-work have been called into question have sometimes reacted not like cool-minded scientists, but like the ego-driven creatures we often are (again: psychology at play).
+Scientists whose life work has been called into question have sometimes reacted not like cool-minded scientists, but like the ego-driven creatures we often are (again: psychology at play).